The 10 Whitest Cities In Oregon For 2025

-The whitest cities in Oregon are Sutherlin and Baker City for 2023 based on Saturday Night Science.
+The whitest cities in Oregon are Sutherlin and Seaside for 2025 based on Saturday Night Science.

 Whitest cities in Oregon research summary.
 We analyzed Oregon’s most recent Census data to determine the whitest cities in Oregon based on the percentage of White residents.
 Here are the results of our analysis: